Dos And Don'ts Of Locs

-Whether you are old or new in your loc journey, there are key steps that you should know when caring for your hair.
-These are steps that you should be doing to maintain the health of your hair.
-As well as, steps to avoid altogether if you want to maintain the health of your locs.
+Whether you are old or new in your loc journey, there are key steps you should know when caring for your hair.
+Follow a few of the Do's & Don'ts below:

-1. Use A Daily Refresher Mist – This will provide the locs with hydration that it needs daily.
-Depending on your hair type and daily activity, you may need to use one.
-For example, if your locs are colored, or you are in the sun a lot, or you don’t cover it at night.
+1. Use Refresher Spray Daily – Our refresher spray provides your locs with daily hydration.
+It is light weight enough to use daily, even some of tribe members use it twice daily.
+The frequency you use the refresher spray will depend on your hair type, daily activity, whether you are in the sun often, have color treated locs or not protecting your locs at night.
 All these instances leave the hair in a vulnerable position to moisture loss, breakage, tangles, and split ends.
-Our refresher sprays not only smells amazing, but will leave your hair soft and moisturize.
+Our refresher sprays not only smells amazing, but will leave your hair soft and moisturized.

 3. Use a Clarifying Shampoo – Clarifying shampoos are great for washing Locs/dreadlocks.
 Creamy shampoos contain ingredients like butters or oils that will leave oily residues.
 They can also contain conditioning agents that bonds tightly to the hair and can be responsible for build-up overtime.
 We have a few clarifying shampoos from our ACV Shampoo, Castile Shampoo and Rose & Hibiscus Water Shampoo that would be great to add to your routine.

 4. Separate Your Locs Daily- Separating your locs daily can prevent them from marrying at the roots and getting knotted.
 Run your fingers through your locs from the root o end and check that any new growth isn’t getting tangled.
 Don't wait until wash day to begin separating!